Does an S Corporation Provide Better Limited Liability Protection Than an LLC?

 The first reason that this idea is wrong is that an S corporation is not real corporation.
 An S corporation is a fiction of federal tax law.
 Really, when you boil everything down to its essence, an S corporation is just a set of tax accounting rules.
 And many entities can use the S corporation tax accounting rules: corporations, limited liability companies, and a whole bunch of other entities as well.

 The bottom line, therefore, is that an S corporation absolutely does not offer extra legal liability protection.
-The S corporation accounting methods provide many wonderful benefits... but extra legal protection is not one of these benefits.
+The S corporation accounting methods provide big benefits... but not extra legal protection.

 Let me also, though, talk about the second reason this trash-talking of the LLC option is wrong.
-As a practical matter, a limited liability company almost surely offers small business owners and investors better legal protection that the alternative--which would be a regular, traditional corporation.
+As a practical matter, a limited liability company almost surely offers small business owners and investors better legal protection than a regular, traditional corporation.

 A second factor may also give LLC owners in many states better legal protection.
 But let me explain.
 In some states, owning an interest (shares) in a limited liability company is actually safer than owning stock in a small business corporation.
 In many states, creditors can gain ownership of your shares in a small business corporation (and therefore can control the corporation).
 But in many states creditors cannot gain ownership of your interest in an LLC.
 In these states, a court can tell the LLC to redirect distributions that would normally go to the LLC member to some creditor of the LLC member.
 But this ability--called a "charging order"--still gives the LLC and its member tremendous protection and negotiating leverage.